bermarte/from-strategy-to-issues/development-strategy.md

 1. Fill out the rest of this file with your team's names
 1. Push the changes
 1. turn on GitHub Pages
+1. In Github create a project board
+1. Inside the board create 3 sub-boards: 'to do', 'in progress' and 'done'

 ---